For Partners

 The approach

-Veridi is a structured fact-checking methodology - an explicit, step-by-step process for evaluating claims that addresses these challenges directly:
+The cooperative’s suite is three structured methodologies that each provide an explicit, step-by-step process for a different question — and a shared discipline that addresses these challenges directly:

 Scalable.
-The methodology is implemented as a prompt system for AI, meaning it can process claims at machine speed while following documented procedures.
+Each methodology is implemented as a prompt system for AI, meaning it can process inputs at machine speed while following documented procedures.
 A single assessment takes minutes, not hours.

 Auditable.
 Every step is documented.
-Source classification, gaming countermeasure checks, decision tree paths, confidence reasoning - all visible in the output.
-When the system makes an error, the process shows where and why.
+Source classification, evidence quality grading, gaming countermeasure checks, decision tree paths, confidence reasoning — all visible in the output.
+When a system makes an error, the process shows where and why.

 Adversarial-aware.
-The methodology includes explicit countermeasures for eleven documented disinformation techniques.
-This is its most distinctive feature: treating fact-checking as an adversarial problem where bad actors are actively trying to defeat the process.
+Pragma includes explicit countermeasures for 14 documented disinformation and motivated-reasoning techniques (canonical count after the v1.2 audit).
+Praxis adds 6 native vectors plus 8 inherited from Pragma.
+This is the suite’s most distinctive feature: treating reasoning under contestation as an adversarial problem where bad actors are actively trying to defeat the process.

 Adaptive to institutional change.
-An Institutional Reliability Index tracks when formerly authoritative sources have been compromised by political interference or defunding, and provides alternative sources to consult.
+A shared Institutional Reliability Index tracks when formerly authoritative sources have been compromised by political interference or defunding, and provides alternative sources to consult.
 This matters in an era when some of the most effective disinformation correctly attributes false claims to institutions that were once trustworthy.

 The evidence

-The full validation report documents the testing methodology, per-claim results, and limitations.
+The full validation report documents the testing methodology, per-product results, and limitations.
+The changelog details every methodology revision.

-Veridi is being built by a small Canadian organization with intent to become a nonprofit with a lean operating budget.
-The organization:
+The suite is built by a small Canadian cooperative-in-formation with a lean operating budget.
+The cooperative:

 - Has no venture capital, advertising model, or growth-at-all-costs pressure

-- Publishes its full methodology for external inspection
+- Publishes the full methodology files for all three products for external inspection

 - Documents its limitations alongside its successes

-- Positions itself as complementary to existing fact-checking organizations, not competitive
+- Positions the suite as complementary to existing fact-checking organizations, policy research institutions, and movement-building infrastructure — not competitive

 What’s next